Jihanger-997/utopian_orbit_blog/_posts/2021-08-11-Poetry-Psych8tic.markdown

 author: Psych8tic
 ---

 Psych8tic is my alter-ego.
-Poems written when I am in his state are a bit more dark, maybe more direct and definetely more aggresive.
+Poems written when I am in his state are a bit more dark, maybe more direct and definetely more aggresive and delusional.
 The people who met me know that I am a very calm person, and these poems might sound a little bit off of who I am.
 Regardless, they are part of me, or were, this alter-ego is slowly fading with time, and I guess it's for the best.

-Beware of the shadow people, enjoy my poetry!
+Beware the shadow people!

 Alter Ego's Mind
 -------------